Using a Custom Importer or Content Processor

 - Load the solution associated with your game.

-- From Solution Explorer, right-click the nested content project node, and click Add Reference.
+- From Solution Explorer, right-click the nested content project node and select Add Reference.

-- Navigate to the directory containing the assembly with the custom importer or processor, and then add it to the solution.
+- Navigate to the directory containing the assembly with the custom importer or processor and add it to the solution.

 - Save the solution.

 The new importer or processor now appears as one of the available choices for importing or processing a newly added game asset.